Scope of works

 - Slip-resistant treatment to floor tiles to 2 toilets/ bathrooms

 - Grab bars to 2 toilets/ bathrooms

-- Ramps to navigate level differences in the flat and at the main entrance, where technically feasible [Ramp at the main entrance will be offered for entrances with one-step only and if technically feasible, e.g. no space constraints or compliance needed with relevant authorities].
+- Ramps to navigate level differences in the flat and at the main entrance, where technically feasible [Ramp at the main entrance will be offered for entrances with single-step ramp, portable ramp or customised ramp for multi-step main entrance, and if technically feasible, e.g. no space constraints or compliance needed with relevant authorities].

-You need not wait for the HIP to come your way before enjoying EASE.
+You do not need to wait for the HIP to come your way before enjoying EASE.
 The EASE (Direct Application) is offered to HDB flats in all towns, benefitting elderly residents who wish to have the improvements before the HIP, or whose blocks do not qualify for the HIP.

 Find out more about EASE (Direct Application) or view this video for more information.

 The construction period for a typical precinct comprising 8 to 10 blocks will take about 1.5 to 2 years.
 Works in each flat will take 10 days or less, depending on the improvements chosen.

 The HIP will only proceed when at least 75% of a block’s eligible Singapore Citizen households have voted in favour of the HIP.
 Singapore Permanent Resident households are not eligible to poll.